 I = 1,000 x KW ÷ E x PF or Amps equals one thousand, times kilowatts, divided by volts, times power factor.

-I = 746 x HP ÷ E x PF x EFF or Amps equals 746, times horsepower, divided by volts, times power factor, times efficiency.
+I = 746 x HP ÷ E x PF x EFF or Amps equals 746, times horsepower, divided by volts, power factor, and efficiency.

 P = E x I x PF or Power equals volts, times amps, times power factor.